Top Flavor Ingredients in Plant-based Cooking

 Nutritional yeast (sometimes called nooch) is a form of yeast that has been cultivated on glucose, and then collected, heated, and dried, rendering it inactive.
 In this way, it is different than yeast for bread, which is still active yeast.

 Nutritional yeast adds a somewhat cheesy, savory flavor to foods.
 It’s often used in plant-based “mac and cheese” as well as many sauces and as a seasoning.
 You can also sprinkle on pasta dishes, pizza, salads, etc. for additional flavor.
-Nutritional yeast is a good source of B vitamins including vitamin B12, which is an especially important vitamin for plant-based eaters to consume.
+Fortified nutritional yeast is a good source of B vitamins including vitamin B12, which is an especially important vitamin for plant-based eaters to consume.
 Buy either flakes or the fine-powdered form of nutritional yeast; flakes look better if you are sprinkling directly onto food.

 Where to find: Bulk section of your local health food store; some stores sell it pre-packaged in the pasta aisle along with grated cheese